Looks like this weekend in Monaco is all about music. Various concerts, dance workshop and much more…

 For children this weekend there is a show with the clowns Bobo & Rizotto, magic, gags and clowning in aid of the “Draw a Butterfly” (“Dessine un Papillon”) association on Sunday 8 October, at 4 pm Théâtre des Variétés.

 There are two new exhibitions that deserve your attention.
 YA!
-Exhibition on the theme of “Yachting and Art” organised by the Yacht Club of Monaco from Thursday 5 October to Saturday 7 October, Yacht Club de Monaco.
+Exhibition on the theme of “Yachting and Art” organized by the Yacht Club of Monaco from Thursday 5 October to Saturday 7 October, Yacht Club de Monaco.

 And another one, that opened this week, Exhibition on “The Golden Age of the Watercolourists”, an exhibition of rare watercolors made between San Remo and Theoule, at a time when the Côte d’Azur was paradise in the eyes of the fortunate winterers, organised by the Federation of French Groups of Monaco from Tuesday 3 October to Saturday 4 November, Maison de France.